Types of NC assets

 - Copyrights, trademarks, and other intangible assets

 Noncurrent assets are assets that are likely to be converted into cash after one year or one operating cycle, whichever is longer.
 An operating cycle is the period of time from when a company first buys inventory or raw materials until the company actually collects cash from selling the finished product.
 Almost all companies have operating cycles of less than a year.
 And so the definition of current assets – for them – will be assets likely to be converted into cash within one year.
-However, some companies – such as wineries and ship builders – have much longer operating cycles.
-These companies define noncurrent assets as assets that are not likely to be converted into cash within one of their operating cycles.
-For example, a company that produces widgets (with an operating cycle of three months) defines noncurrent assets as assets likely to be converted into cash after one year.
-However, a winery that produces wine with an operating cycle of three years will define noncurrent assets as those likely to be converted into cash after three years.
+However, some companies – such as wineries and ship builders – have much longer operating cycles (Paul Masson will sell no wine before it’s time).
+These companies therefore define NC assets as assets that are likely to be converted into cash within one of their (very long) operating cycles.
+For example, a company that produces widgets (with an operating cycle of three months) defines NC assets as assets likely to be converted into cash after one year.
+However, a winery that produces wine with an operating cycle of three years will define NC assets as those likely to be converted into cash after three years.

 Impairments of noncurrent assets